 A member of the Men and Abortion Network is a person or organization with at least three years of experience on a national or international level of promoting healing and creating awareness in regard to the after abortion male.
 Members are available for speaking engagements.
 See schedule.

 Kevin Burke, LSW

-Kevin is a graduate of The Bryn Mawr Graduate School of Social Work.
+Kevin is author of Tears of the Fisherman: Recovery for Men Wounded by Abortion.
 His presentations address the effects of abortion on men, couples and families and effective after abortion ministry for Clergy and Counselors.